bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

     const element = <Welcome name="Sara" />;

 When React sees an element representing a user-defined component, it passes JSX attributes and children to this component as a single object.
-We call this object “props”.
+We call this object "props”.

-For example, this code renders “Hello, Sara” on the page:
+For example, this code renders "Hello, Sara” on the page:

     function Welcome(props) {  return <h1>Hello, {props.name}</h1>;
     }